-Maggie is a serial entrepreneur and a full-time student, currently completing a Master’s degree in French Literature at Oxford University.
-From undergraduate studies up to now, she has founded two companies – one in dancewear/fashion (Shut Up & Dance) and one in education (OxICE).
+Maggie is a serial entrepreneur who graduated from Oxford University in summer 2019 from her Master’s degree in French Literature.
+She runs two companies – one in dancewear/fashion (Shut Up & Dance) and one in education (OxICE), and is visiting lecturer and lead programme developer at the business school of the University of Chester.
 She has discussed the issues facing female entrepreneurs at parliament and is a strong advocate for getting more women into entrepreneurship.
 She co-founded the Girls in Charge Initiative which aims to encourage young women to ‘try out’ entrepreneurship through games.
-Her work with the initiative has been highly commended at the Vice-Chancellor’s Social Impact Awards 2019 and she received the Aularian Prize 2019 at St. Edmund Hall College.
+Her work with the initiative received several awards whilst at Oxford, and has been featured in the latest national entrepreneurship report – ‘Future Founder’ (2019).

 Q.What is your background?
 What made you decide to become an entrepreneur?